adhocteam/ca-alert/research/ResearchDocumentation.md

 ## Round Two Research Goal and Plan: Usability testing our wireframe-based prototype

 **Goal**
-Speak to 2-3 Californians who might be affected by emergencies in their areas to learn whether our prototype meets their needs, and 2-3 Government employees who share or send information to the public to learn whether the admin portion of our prototype meets their needs.
+Speak to 2-3 Californians who might be affected by emergencies in their areas to learn whether our prototype meets their needs and 2-3 Government employees who share or send information to the public to learn whether the admin portion of our prototype meets their needs.

 **Research Questions**